LOOKING BACK

 By John Turney

 Really, the last set of NFL posters came from a Tennessee company called DAMAC.
-They used Chuck Ren as the artist for the vast majority of their posters.
-They kind of rolled out over a several year period, with the more popular teams getting a second and even third poster.
+Chuck Ren was the artist for their posters.
+They kind of rolled out over a several-year period, with the more popular teams getting a second and even third poster.
 In all, they released posters from 1977 through 1983.

 Here is the initial set with some of the second versions:

-Here are some of the second editions or homages by
+Here are some of Dan Tearle's second editions or homages to Chuck Ren's work.

 |